-Backbone Trail is a 9.9 mile lightly trafficked loop trail located near Provencal, LA that offers the chance to see wildlife and is rated as moderate.
+Backbone Trail is a 9.9 mile lightly trafficked loop trail located near Provencal, Louisiana that offers the chance to see wildlife and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash